-- Create immediate gains. - Calculate more accurately the volume of material needed. - Choose around more eco-friendly products and services. - Measure the energy efficiency of a building through simulation models. - Lay the foundation for IoT projects such as digital twins.
-The cost savings and efficiencies from BIM can be reinvested into vital areas like eco-friendly material use and development, as well as diversity and inclusion programs, making firms more attractive to the next generation of professionals.
-Attaining BSI Kitemark certification is a great way to ensure you have the knowledge and processes in place to scale your BIM initiatives and take on sustainability projects.
-Pioneer > Skip to Services
+- Create immediate gains. - Calculate more accurately the volume of material needed. - Choose around more eco-friendly products and services. - Measure the energy efficiency of a building through simulation models. - Lay the BIM foundation for projects with digital twins utilizing IoT technology, AI, sensor data, etc. for a digital circular economy The cost savings and efficiencies from BIM can be reinvested into vital areas like eco-friendly material use and development, as well as diversity and inclusion programs, making firms more attractive to the next generation of professionals.
+Attaining BSI BIM Kitemark certification is a great way to ensure you have the knowledge and processes in place to scale your BIM initiatives and take on sustainability projects.
+To learn more about BIM and the circular economy, watch our webinar- The circular economy- A pathway to net zero.
+Pioneer > Skip to Services BIM and lowering costs to increase resilience Detect clashes, reduce rework & financial overspend.

-BIM and lowering costs to increase resilience Lowering costs to increase resilience In today's global economy, limiting expenditure is likely to be a significant ongoing consideration for the stakeholders across the built environment.
+In today's global economy, limiting expenditure is likely to be a significant ongoing consideration for the stakeholders across the built environment.
 This is an area where BIM can add great value, particularly in the discovery and planning phases.
 Major construction projects typically come with long timelines.
-By leveraging BIM principles to facilitate strong collaboration between stakeholders at the beginning of a project, you can forge a deeper understanding of partner companies' operations.
+By leveraging BIM principles to facilitate strong collaboration between AECO stakeholders at the beginning of a project, you can forge a deeper understanding of partner companies' operations.
 This can inform strategic decision-making, optimize processes and minimize waste, thereby lowering costs.
 BIM technology and process enables finance managers to generate more reliable cost estimates and all but eliminate human error in forecasting.
-Through detecting clashes early, BIM improves efficiency, reduces rework and minimizes financial overspend.
+Through detecting clashes early, BIM improves efficiency reduces rework and minimizes financial overspend.
 Overall, BIM can play a major role in injecting cost effectiveness into construction projects, and Kitemark certification can ensure that all stakeholders are adhering to BIM principles at or above a standardized level.
+Pioneer > (Skip to Services > Take me back to the start > 11 You can use an eraser on the drafting table or a sledgehammer on the construction site -Frank Lloyd Wright

-Case study: Ballast Nedam
+Ballast Nedam